The Importance of DHA

 One of the most important discoveries regarding the fatty acids is that they have been shown to reduce the risk of cardiovascular disease.
 Getting enough fatty acids can reduce factors known to cause heart disease; for example, they can reduce arrhythmias (irregularities in heartbeat), decrease blood triglycerides, slightly lower blood pressure, reduce the rate of plaque formation in arteries and lower overall levels of inflammation.

-Also, the fatty acids have been shown to help prevent, treat or improve a wide range of illnesses and diseases, including the following:
+In addition, these fatty acids have been shown to help prevent, treat or improve a wide range of illnesses and diseases, including the following:

 - Inflammatory diseases like rheumatoid arthritis, inflammatory bowel disorders and periodontal diseases